Compliance firm Exiger buys Canadian startup OutsideIQ for $30-million

 Exiger, a firm that helps businesses monitor compliances such as money laundering regulations, has agreed to buy OutsideIQ, a Canadian startup that specializes in technology that helps businesses assess and manage risk.

-The deal, reported earlier by Reuters, is for $30 million, according to a person familiar with the agreement, and is one of the top 10 largest disclosed acquisitions by a venture-backed Canadian tech firm since 2014, according to Thomson Reuters data.
+The deal, reported earlier by Reuters, is for $30 million, according to a person familiar with the agreement, and is one of the top 10 largest disclosed acquisitions of a venture-backed Canadian tech firm since 2014, according to Thomson Reuters data.

 New York-based Exiger, which has used OutsideIQ’s cloud-based software since 2014, sells technology and services to help businesses comply with complex global regulations in areas such as money laundering and financial crimes.